 |Speed Limit Bylaw 2015|

 General Bylaw 2010

 This bylaw contains the generic administrative provisions common to all Council bylaws (unless specifically stated otherwise in those bylaws), and covers topics such as licenses, fees, dispensations, breaches, penalties and offences

-The purpose of this bylaw is to enhance the safety of the public and allow the responsible enjoyment of public places in the District.
+The purpose of this bylaw is to encourage responsible alcohol consumption, enhance the safety of the public and allow the responsible enjoyment of public places in the District.